indietyp/git-102/src/01-commands/00-investigate.md

 git clone https://git.mpi-cbg.de/scicomp/teaching/git-102-sandbox.git
 ```

+(Using the sandbox repository is optional, you can also use your own repository, in that case you do not need to create
+a new branch.)

 #### Tasks

 1. Create a new branch `<name>/grep` and push the branch to the remote repository.